drewf24/world-airbnb/writeup/writeup.md

 factors that are important to a consumer, such as location within NYC.
 However, we expect availability and price to be the most predictive and representative of the Airbnbs in New York City.

+Our central focus will be on predicting, analyzing, and performing tests on the price and availability of Airbnb listings.
+For our final project, we want to answer two major research questions: How does location influence the price of Airbnb listings and how does the way in which an Airbnb is described influence availibility in New York City?

+Using the Airbnb dataset, we hope to gain a better understanding of the gig hospitality market in New York City for 2019.
+Specifically, we want to find, explore and understand trends in the market as they relate to supply (availability) and demand (what people are willing to pay).
+The data set we chose allows us to draw conclusions and understand the factors that contribute to the New York City Airbnb scene.

+The dimensions and codebook are below:

+### Dimensions:

+`Observations: 48,895`

+`Variables: 16`

+### Codebook:

+`Variable Name --> Description`

+`id --> The specific listing's ID value from the Airbnb website.`

+`name --> Host-produced description of the listing.`

+`host_id --> The ID unique for the listing's owner.`

+`host_name --> First name of host/hosts.`

+`neighbourhood_group --> One of the NYC five boroughs (Manhattan, Brooklyn, Queens, Staten Island, The Bronx)`

+`neighbourhood --> Specific area within each of the boroughs.`

+`latitude --> Horizontal global coordinate.`

+`longitude --> Vertical global coordinate.`

+`room_type --> One of three classifications (Etire home/apartment,
+Private Room, or Shared Room).`

+`price --> The listing's price in United States dollars per night.`

+`minimum_nights --> The minimum nights required by the host to stay.`

+`number_of_reviews --> Quantity of online reviews given for a listing.`

+`last_review --> Year/Month/Date of the most recent review.`

+`reviews_per_month --> Quantity of reviews on average in a given month.`

+`calculated_host_listings_count --> Number of listings per one host.`

+`availability_365 --> Quantity of days in which the listing is available.`

 In order to perform analysis, we created a sample set of 4000 randomly selected observations.
 The following analysis and conclusions are drawn